 The exchange CSV proves the purchase happened.
 The signed message proves the destination wallet is yours.
 Without both halves, the on-chain story has a missing chapter.

-Half one: the exchange's CSV showing the buy, the fiat source, the date, and the withdrawal address.
+Half one: the exchange’s CSV showing the buy, the fiat source, the date, and the withdrawal address.
 Half two: a signed message from that withdrawal address proving you control it.
 Stitch the two halves; the chain of custody is intact.
-We do this stitch on every file we file.
+We do this stitch on every file we handle.

 Edge Cases · Three Common Patterns